-If we were to ask people what they needed to do in order to gain some muscle mass, everybody would reply without hesitation: hit the gym.
-And that’s true, to a certain extent.
-Hitting the gym is indeed fundamental to induce muscle gains, but it is far from being the only factor in this equation.
+If we were to ask people what they needed to do in order to gain muscle mass and lose fat, most would reply without hesitation: “hit the gym and lift weights”.
+To a certain extent this answer might be true, after all hitting the gym is fundamental to induce muscle gains, but it is far from being the only factor in the equation.

-Training, diet and supplementation all go hand in hand as part of the muscle building process.
+Training, diet and supplementation all go hand in hand as part of the fat loss and muscle building process.
 Disregard any one of them and you won’t be getting the kind of results that you’re after.

 We know it can be hard for a beginner to sort out all the necessary steps to building muscle fast.
 That’s why we’ve assembled a list of the most important training and diet tips to add muscle mass.
 Focus on these powerful rules and be amazed with the results.

-This is called the Super-compensation principle, which is a natural adaptation process your body goes through in order to be able give a better answer next time it is subjected to a similar stimulus.
+If your looking for the jargon behind this- this is called the Super-compensation principle, which ultimately is a natural adaptation process your body goes through in order to be able give a better answer next time it is subjected to a similar stimulus.

-But for this process to occur you must follow some weight training guidelines.
+When starting your fat loss and weight training journey it’s important to follow some weight training guidelines.
 Let’s take a look at what we consider to be some of the most important steps:

-Number of workouts/sets/repetitions: The general recommendation is that you work out 3 times per week if you are on a full-body routine or 4 to 6 times per week if you are on a split-routine.
+The general recommendation is that you work out at least 3 times per week and if you are on a full-body routine or 4 to 6 times per week if you are on a split-routine.

-You should do 3 to 5 different exercises per muscle group.
-Aim for 3 to 5 sets per exercise.
+You should aim to do 3 to 5 different exercises per muscle group and 3 to 5 sets per exercise.